laravel/docs/queries.md

                ->get();

 <a name="ordering-grouping-limit-and-offset"></a>
-## Ordering, Grouping, Limit & Offset
+## Ordering, Grouping, Limit and Offset

 <a name="ordering"></a>
 ### Ordering